RohitRajvaidya5/My-Learnings-and-Notes/Notes/HTML/File.md

 ```
 <br>

-So as per to make SEO friendly web page you have take some points seriously like giving `alt` attribute and add some description about images it is important for vision impared users and also it helps search engine to show relevant results.`title` attribute is also important when it comes to SEO. but if your image just for design or decoration of web page then it is useless to give `alt` and `title` attribute.
+In order to create a website that is SEO-friendly, you must consider a few factors, such as adding a "alt" attribute to photos and providing descriptions; these factors are crucial for visitors who are blind and for search engines to provide relevant results.
+SEO considerations also include the "title" attribute.
+However, it is pointless to include a "alt" and "title" attribute if your image is only being used for design or decoration of a website.

 ### 4. HTML Lists